 Thus, the answer as to whether or not you can seal criminal conviction records in Colorado is both “yes” and “no”.
 You can now seal criminal conviction records, but only if the records pertain to certain controlled substance offenses.
 Otherwise, other adult criminal records may be sealed only if the case was dismissed (all charges) or the Defendant was acquitted (all charges) at trial.
 There are many avenues that may lead to a dismissal.
 A dismissal sometimes occurs by the Court dismissing a case outright.
 Other avenues include a dismissal through a successfully completed deferred judgment and sentence, a successfully completed diversion program, or deferred prosecution.

 Without a doubt, the record sealing statutes are complex, and many times the issues that arise in sealing the records become extremely complex.
 Unfortunately, even though a record may be eligible to be sealed, the District Attorney’s Office (or any other entity listed on the petition) may object to a petitioner’s sealing on various grounds.
 If a petitioner is not properly prepared, she may be denied the benefit of sealing her records.

-Monte J. Robbins is a criminal defense attorney with extensive experience in sealing criminal records and expunging juvenile records throughout Colorado.
-If you need assistance in sealing or expunging your records, call his Denver, Colorado office at 303-355-5148 or his Greeley, Colorado office at 970-301-5541 to schedule an appointment.
+Colorado Criminal Record Seal Lawyer Monte J. Robbins has extensive experience in sealing criminal records and expunging juvenile records throughout Colorado.
+If you need assistance in sealing or expunging your records, call Denver Criminal Record Seal Lawyer Monte Robbins today for a complimentary no-cost case evaluation of your Colorado criminal record: 303-355-5148.